 10. Tschuggen Grand Hotel, Arosa, Switzerland

 The Grand Hotel Tschuggen is located in the small mountain town of Arosa, Graubünden in the East of Switzerland.
-It is a region which also includes the world renowned resorts of Davos and St. Moritz.
-When heading to the mountain resorts of Graubünden all trains lead to Chur (pronounced Kur) so this is a great way to arrive and there are always plenty of folks heading for connecting services carrying skis and snowboards.
+It is a region that also includes the world-renowned resorts of Davos and St. Moritz.
+When heading to the mountain resorts of Graubünden, all trains lead to Chur (pronounced Kur), so this is a great way to arrive, and there are always plenty of folks heading for connecting services carrying skis and snowboards.

-The charming Rättische Bahn train winds steadily climbing back and forth around the contours of the mountains to get you to Arosa.
-The views from the Langwieser Viaduct are fantastic and, as you’d expect in Switzerland, the journey is a procession through an endless string of quaint little alpine villages.
-The station at Arosa is reached in around an hour from Chur and the hotel’s Mercedes S class will pick you up.
-This is a courtesy extended to all guests staying at Tschuggen Grand Hotel and it is repeated on departure at no additional cost.
+The charming Rättische Bahn train winds steadily climbing back and forth around the mountains’ contours to get you to Arosa.
+The views from the Langwieser Viaduct are fantastic, and, as you’d expect in Switzerland, the journey is a procession through an endless string of quaint little alpine villages.
+The station at Arosa is reached in around an hour from Chur, and the hotel’s Mercedes S class will pick you up.
+This is a courtesy extended to all guests staying at Tschuggen Grand Hotel, and it is repeated on departure at no additional cost.

-Within the hotel, every surface has some special finish, there’s a lot of Italian leather, even covering walls in places, and the standard of fixtures and fittings extends throughout the hotel with each floor having a colour theme.
+Within the hotel, every surface has some special finish.
+There’s a lot of Italian leather, even covering walls in places, and the standard of fixtures and fittings extends throughout the hotel, with each floor having a color theme.

-Each guest room is unique and even the ceilings are works of fine finishing of the highest quality.
-At first, we were a little taken aback at having a green ceiling but it grew on us and is certainly more interesting than the usual bland white or magnolia.
-It is impossible not to be impressed by the level of cleanliness in Switzerland but the Tschuggen Grand Hotel excels even by local standards.
+Each guest room is unique, and even the ceilings are works of fine finishing of the highest quality.
+At first, we were a little taken aback at having a green ceiling, but it grew on us and is certainly more interesting than the usual bland white or magnolia.
+It is impossible not to be impressed by Switzerland’s level of cleanliness, but the Tschuggen Grand Hotel excels even by local standards.

 Book a room at Tschuggen Grand Hotel via our luxury travel concierge and get brilliant extra benefits at no extra cost.